sdeeyen/modtheme/README.md

-# modtheme
+# MOD

-Theme for the MoD project
+Theme for the MOD2015 project.